Trump sending National Guard to border, but they won't be touching immigrants

 "Until we can have a wall and proper security, we are going to be guarding our border with the military," Trump said on Tuesday.

-The plans were laid out in a meeting with senior level Department of Homeland Security officials as well as in a meeting with the White House's National Security Council on Wednesday, according to the three officials.
+The plans were laid out in a meeting with senior level DHS officials as well as in a meeting with the White House's National Security Council on Wednesday, according to the three officials.
 The exact number of troops and how long they will be deployed to the border will be solidified in the coming days, the officials said.

+DHS Secretary Kirstjen Nielsen told reporters Wednesday that Trump would be signing a proclamation to deploy the National Guard to the border.
+She also called on Congress to tighten loopholes in the immigration system, which she said has made it impossible for the Trump administration to end the so-called "catch and release" practice whereby immigrants are released from detention while awaiting a trial.

+Attorney General Jeff Sessions said Wednesday that the Justice Department "fully supports the efforts of the Department of Defense and Homeland Security announced today to secure our border."

 The National Guard troops will not have physical contact with immigrants nor will they be responsible for processing them at the border, one of the officials said.
-Instead, they will be giving U.S. Customs and Border Protection agents more visibility by providing surveillance by air and through camera monitoring of the border.
+Instead, they will be giving CBP agents more visibility by providing surveillance by air and through camera monitoring of the border.

 President Barack Obama also deployed National Guard troops to the border in 2010 to help provide surveillance by air.

-Under Operation Jump Start, National Guard troops played a support role to U.S. Customs and Border Protection already in the region, by aiding in intelligence gathering and the construction of a fence along the border.
+Under Operation Jump Start, approximately 6,000 National Guard troops played a support role to CBP agents already in the region by aiding in intelligence gathering and the construction of a fence along the border.
 The National Guard was not involved in apprehending immigrants or using any kind of force against them, unless they were first attacked.

 Apprehensions at the U.S.-Mexico border have begun to increase in 2018, up from 23,555 in February 2017 to 36,695 in February 2018, the latest month for which statistics are available.